svk324/VPS-backend-testing/README.md

 # Task Manager API

-A simple CRUD backend using Node.js, Express, MongoDB, and Prisma ORM with enhanced terminal output.
+A simple CRUD backend using Node.js, Express, MongoDB, and Mongoose with enhanced terminal output.

 ## Setup